Aliases for UBL4A Gene

 GeneCards Summary for UBL4A Gene

 UBL4A (Ubiquitin Like 4A) is a Protein Coding gene.
-Diseases associated with UBL4A include Glaucoma 1, Open Angle, E and Suppression Amblyopia.
-GO annotations related to this gene include ubiquitin-like protein transferase activity.
+Diseases associated with UBL4A include Glaucoma, Primary Open Angle and Optic Disk Drusen.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-like protein transferase activity.
 An important paralog of this gene is UBL4B.

 UniProtKB/Swiss-Prot for UBL4A Gene